shikha-16/Women-in-Technology/women-in-tech-website/CONTRIBUTING.md

 # Contribution Guidelines

-> This guidelines is specific for the website constriction
+> This guidelines is specific for the website contribution

 ## Getting Started